FIT YOUR PIT

 Fit for a Pit carries clothing made by several different manufacturers.
 Each brand has its own sizing chart, so you'll find that a Large from Chilly Dog will fit your dog differently than the Large you got at a big box pet store.
 That's why we post measurements for all clothing and accessories right on each product's page!
-Click on "product details" and you'll discover all kinds of great information, including girth and length measurements.
+Scroll past the product details and click on "sizing information" tab, where you'll find all measurements listed for each size!

 To get the best fit and eliminate the need for exchanges, please measure your dog using these step-by-step instructions and diagram: